Gulf, Southeast: Snow, Ice Threat Ahead | Weather.com

 • Parts of the Gulf Coast and the Southeast could receive snow, ice or a mixture of the two during that window.

-• A small stripe of the South could receive the southern version of heavy snow, which could be enough to make travel hazardous.
+• A small stripe of the South could receive heavy snow, which could be enough to make travel hazardous.

 • For now, it is too early to show reliable snowfall or ice accretion forecasts given the amount of uncertainty in model guidance, but we're beginning to get a clearer picture of where the snow and ice will fall.